 - the adequacy of the processes and procedures used for drafting the company financial reports and any other relevant financial disclosure pursuant to Article 154-bis of the Consolidated Law on Finance.
-The focus of the audits is represented by the work stages which, within business processes, entail the recording, processing, evaluation and presentation of data and information, as well as of the IT architecture and application monitoring rules, especially with reference to the management of operations and development interventions on the summary systems instrumental to the financial reporting; - the completeness and consistency of the information disclosed to the market through a structured system of information flows coming from the functions of the Parent Company and companies on the significant events for the purposes of accounting and financial reporting, especially as regards the main risks and uncertainties to which they are exposed.
+The focus of the audits is represented by the work stages which, within business processes, entail the recording, processing, evaluation and presentation of data and information, as well as of the IT architecture and application monitoring rules, especially with reference to the management of operations and development interventions on the summary systems instrumental to the financial reporting; - the completeness and consistency of the information disclosed to the market through the maintenance of a system of reports and information flows with the functions of the Parent Company and companies on the significant events for the purposes of accounting and financial reporting, especially as regards the main risks and uncertainties to which they are exposed.